freekode/tp2intervals/README.md

 * Only duration based steps in workouts are supported, the app can't work with distance based steps
 * Ramp steps in TrainerRoad are not supported
 * **MacOS** app is not signed.
 Usually you need to open it twice.
-After opening it, be patient, it takes some time to start.
+After opening it, be patient, it takes some time to start
 * **Windows** The app will ask to access local network and Internet allow it.
-After all it makes HTTP requests.
+After all it makes HTTP requests
-* Contact me in case of any problems.
+* In case of any problems.
 You can create an issue in [GitHub](https://github.com/freekode/tp2intervals/issues) or write directly to me iam@freekode.org.
-Add logs from your app, it can help a lot to resolve the issue.
+Add logs from your app, it can help a lot to resolve the issue
+* More info you can find on the forum https://forum.intervals.icu/t/tp2intervals-copy-trainingpeaks-and-trainerroad-workouts-plans-to-intervals/63375

 ### Scheduling for the next day with TrainingPeaks free account
 Officially you can't plan workouts for future dates, but practically you can plan workout for tomorrow with free TP account.